Dinner was almost ready when I made a simple mistake. I added one splash too many and skipped the test bite.

 - Third pass: add aromatic heat in drops, not pours.

-This keeps each layer doing a job.
+This keeps each layer useful.
 You avoid the “everything tastes like one loud sauce” problem.

 Scene three: timing beats toughness

-I used to think “spice tolerance” was the skill.
-It isn’t.
+I used to think spice tolerance was the skill.
+It is not.
 Timing is the skill.

 If you add hot sauce early in cooking, heat integrates and softens.